Surviving Seven Tinder Dates in One Week

 WEDNESDAY / DATE #2

 My first impression of Date #2 from his profile was that he was a little full of himself, and at first I wasn’t interested.
 But then he asked me what my favorite emoji was, and I replied back with the poop emoji, and he referenced Miranda July’s “pooping back and forth forever” line from Me and You and Everyone We Know.
 So I caved.
 We met at a coffee shop on the Country Club Plaza, a historic outdoor shopping district in the city after my retail shift and a freak afternoon snowstorm ended.
 Date #2 was a few years older than me, looked the same as his photos except for the addition of decidedly hipster glasses, and was charming but brash.
 Early on, he asked me how I’d categorize myself religiously, and I gave a long thoughtful answer about my Catholic childhood transitioning into a struggle with faith as an adult, and he interjected with, “Well, I’m an atheist,” as soon as he could.
 Still, it’s hard to find someone who can talk animatedly about both Miranda July and Taylor Swift, so I gave him my number and thought I’d see him again.
 Later that night he texted me “I want to put my penis inside you and move it in a motion pleasurable for each of us.”
 I should have blocked his number then, but I’m also glad I didn’t, because a few days later Date #2 texted to say that he had just gotten bailed out of jail and wanted to know if I was free to get a drink.
 No context or explanation provided.
 I did not take him up on his offer.
+This escort trans Paris is your perfect evening companion.

 FRIDAY / DATE #3

 I swiped right on Date #3 because his profile made me laugh out loud: “I am pale, I like NPR, and I have the alcohol tolerance of a 110-pound sixth grader.
 Let’s party.”
 Our messages spun off into nonsense territory quickly, where we agreed we both belonged in a Pale Hall of Fame sponsored by Banana Boat, which included a lifetime supply of sunscreen.
 He made me laugh so much I thought even if the date was a dud, I could at least make a new friend.
 We met for coffee in Liberty, a neighborhood in northern Kansas City, and sat outside to enjoy the unseasonably warm day.
 Despite knowing virtually nothing personal about each other beforehand, we discovered we were both bleeding-heart liberals fascinated by religion, and we discussed the differences between Christian denominations at length.
 The most telling detail about Date #3’s character, though, occurred when a purring stray cat approached us and jumped into his lap, and he let it stay despite being allergic.
 Coffee turned into an early Friday-afternoon drink at a local brewery down the street, and after a couple drinks I was having so much fun I lost track of time.
 When I finally checked my phone, I realized I was going to be late for a dinner date with Date #4.
 (Yes, I double-booked my Friday night, and I am not ashamed.)
 I had to white-lie to Date #3 about plans with friends and ran off to meet Date #4.
+Take a closer look at milfroom, the platform that’s making waves.

 FRIDAY / DATE #4